-This end-of-year reconciliation of the advanced premium tax credit and the actual credit is why it is important for you to promptly report any changes in circumstance to your Marketplace (see How will this affect me, below).
+This end-of-year reconciliation of the advanced premium tax credit and the actual credit is why it is important for you to promptly report any changes in circumstance to your Marketplace (see the How will this affect me? section, below).

 Premium Tax Credit on Your Tax Return

-If you choose to forego APTC, you will get all of the benefit of the PTC when you file your tax return.
-In that case, your entire credit will either reduce the tax you owe, or result in or add to a refund.
+If you choose to forego advanced payments, you'll get all of the benefit of the PTC when you file your tax return.
+In that case, your entire credit will either reduce the tax you owe or result in or add to a refund.

 File a tax return

 If you receive the premium tax credit, you must file a tax return, even if you are not otherwise required to file.

-You should wait to file your tax return until after you receive a Health Insurance Marketplace Statement (Form 1095-A) in the mail – probably in early February.
+You should wait to file your tax return until after you receive a Health Insurance Marketplace Statement (IRS Form 1095-A) in the mail – probably in early February.
 It will come from your marketplace, not from the IRS.

-The form will have all the information you need to file IRS Form 8962, Premium Tax Credit (PTC), including the amount of any advance payments of the premium tax credit that were paid to your health plan in 2014.
-You will need to complete Form 8962 and file it with your regular tax return.
+The form will have all the information you need to file IRS Form 8962, Premium Tax Credit (PTC), including the amount of any advance payments of the premium tax credit that were paid to your health plan during the tax year.
+You'll need to complete IRS Form 8962 and file it with your regular tax return.

 Note: Form 8962 can also be claimed on the new IRS form 1040 SR, U.S. Tax Return for Seniors, for taxpayers age 65 and older.